 Don’t try to be all things to all people—you want readers to know the specific problem your book will solve for them.

-Using our example of How to Get College Scholarships, the problem is simple: college is expensive, and scholarships seem out of reach for most high school students.
+Using our example of How to Get College Scholarships, the problem is simple: college is expensive, and scholarships seem out of reach.

 Directional phrases such as, “In this book, I am going to show you …” or “This book is going to solve your problem by …”